 So what would be part of a sustainable agriculture agenda?

-The stance of Catholic Rural Life has long been and remains the call to expand opportunities for family farmers, especially the next generation of farmers, who will produce healthy foods, maintain vibrant rural communities and sustain the environment.
+Our stance has long been and remains the call to expand opportunities for family farmers, especially the next generation of farmers, who will produce healthy foods, maintain vibrant rural communities and sustain the environment.
 We cannot say yet if this is a prophetic call, but we hold to the teachings of the Church grounded in temperance, prudence and graciousness for the gifts of creation.

 Our elected officials need to hear this because we are in the middle of a “perfect storm” of economic, environmental, and health crises gripping the nation.
 We must call on them to take decisive actions and pass a comprehensive policy agenda to create jobs and ignite economic development, protect our natural resources, and make healthy food widely available today and for generations to come.